xma711/notebook/math/rate_conservation_law/README.md

 Proof
 --------------------
-for a Cadlag function x(t), t>=0 : deterministic and right-continuous with left limits x(t-).
+For a Cadlag function x(t), t>=0 : deterministic and right-continuous with left limits x(t-).

 Integrate(from 0 to t) x'(s) ds = x(t) - x(0) + Sum(from n=1 to n=N(t)) Jn, where -Jn = x(tn+) - x(tn-).

-divided both sides by n and set n->inf, then left-hand side = X' and right hand side can be derived to lambda * J.
+Divided both sides by n and set n->inf, then left-hand side = X' and right hand side can be derived to lambda * J.

-note that x'(s) the gradient of the function at all places except the jumps. left hand side = the area under the x'(s) without the jumps instances.
+Note that x'(s) the gradient of the function at all places except the jumps.
+Left hand side = the area under the x'(s) without the jumps instances.

 Intuition
 ---------------------

-somethings instantly jumps to x1 at t1 then continuously decreases to some number (0 for e.g.), then x2 at t2, then x3 at t3...
+Somethings instantly jumps to x1 at t1 then continuously decreases to some number (0 for e.g.), then x2 at t2, then x3 at t3...
-then the average gradient = -1 * the sum of jumps / the total duration = (-1 * sum of jumps/ num of jumps) * (num of jumps / total duration) = J * lambda
+Then the average gradient = -1 * the sum of jumps / the total duration = (-1 * sum of jumps/ num of jumps) * (num of jumps / total duration) = J * lambda

 what is the probability that the waiting time R is larger than a, given the distribution of the inter-arrival time?
 -------------------------------------------------------------

-given F(T) (or f(T) or all P(T = an interval)) where T represents any Ti because they all have the same distribution, what is P{R>a}?
+Given F(T) (or f(T) or all P(T = an interval)) where T represents any Ti because they all have the same distribution, what is P{R>a}?

 1. given y = R(t), the remainig time for a bus to come as seen at t, y = R(t)'s graph will look like: R(t=ti) = Ti (ti are the times the bus arrives), betwen Ti and T_{i+1} it is a line with gradient -1, untill R(t=t_{i+1} - epsilon ) = 0 (epsilon is an extremely small number). of course, R(t=t_{i+1}) = T_{i+1}